burningisnaive/common_operations_on_server/cp_data_with_hard_disk.md

-# copy data from/to server with your mobile harddidk
+# copy data from/to server with your mobile harddisk
 If you find errors or better ways, I would appreciate your feedback.

 ## check information about server